 There won’t be a warning, or sometimes there will be and you will choose to ignore it.
 You will be striding down the street feeling strong and clean, well-liked and solid, and a car will whiz by and splatter you with mud.
 At that moment you have a choice: “I am covered with mud.
 It is wet and goopy and it has made me late for my appointment and ridiculous looking.
 I am upset and this sucks.”
 And you choose to keep walking.
 The other option goes along the lines of: “Why is my life so shitty that I always get covered with mud?
 No one else got splattered.
 Everyone’s looking at me.
 I can’t handle this.”
 And stopping.
 The difference is the way you think about it.
 You get to decide.

 You are strong and capable and you know what you need.
 You always have.
 When the the first day of school felt overwhelming to you, do you remember what you did?
 Nursery school was big and new and separating was scary.
-But you figured it out.
-You, decided to be a bunny.
+But you figured it out with the help of Nursery rhymes, they helped calm you and then you decided to be a bunny.
 You looked at me, announced you were a rabbit, and then you got down on the floor and you HOPPED into class.
 That was that and you haven’t looked back for 16 years.

 You have always been self-aware and known what you need for your well being—and it hasn’t been easy.
 I know you know what you need, so please, keep a strong eye on that as you enter this new phase of life.
 Stay connected to yourself and keep yourself strong and healthy and well rested so your body is able and your mind is clear.
 Listen to the part of you that says “slow down,” or “get up,” or “ask for help.”
 There is a voice that will ring clearer than the others and that is the one you should heed.
 And if that voice tells you to be a bunny, then hop—and don’t let anyone tell you not to.